alexrodic/Conscience-by-Design/Conscience Layer Prototype Embedding Ethical Awareness into Artificial Intelligence/Prototype.md

 ## About the Author

 **Aleksandar Rodić** is an entrepreneur, independent researcher, and founder of the *Conscience by Design Initiative*.
-His work explores how technology can evolve as a moral and cultural force - merging ethics, innovation, and consciousness to build a more aware civilization.

 ---